Building Chile's Second-Largest Multi-Brand Retail Group

 From brand collection to retail platform

 The AI deployment delivered measurable operational gains: reduced customer service response times, improved demand forecast accuracy, and automated processes that previously required manual intervention across every brand.
-More importantly, it created a technology-forward culture inside a traditionally analog industry — proving that retail transformation doesn't require replacing people, but empowering them with better tools.
+More importantly, it created a technology-forward culture inside a traditionally analog industry — proving that retail transformation doesn't require replacing people — it requires giving them better tools.